Tuesday, November 2, 2010

 The “tea room,” later to be known as the Palm Court, was modeled after the Winter Garden of the Hotel Carlton in London.
 Covered by a leaded glass dome, the walls were of Caen stone and Breche Violette marble.

-“The rear wall of this room is made up of mirrors, above which are sprung arches, which are supported by four marble caryatides, representing the four seasons of the year,” reported The Times.
+“The rear wall of this room is made up of mirrors, above which are sprung arches, which are supported by four marble caryatides, representing the four seasons of the year,” reported The New York Times.
 “These caryatides were removed from a famous old Italian palace.”

-Of the two main floor dining rooms, one was reserved for the permanent residents; each resident or family having his personal table, “to be free from the intrusion of transients or simple diners-out.”
+Of the two main floor dining rooms, one was reserved for the permanent residents--each resident or family having his personal table, “to be free from the intrusion of transients or simple diners-out.”

-The grand ballroom, a white-and-cream Louis XIV reincarnation, was designed to accommodate 500 people.
+could accommodate 500 people.
 The rear portion of the U-shaped balcony surrounding the room could be lowered by “simply pushing an electric button,” to be used as a stage or concert platform.
-The section could be then returned to its original position when the floor space was needed.
+That section could be then returned to its original position when the floor space was needed.

 The Grand Ballroom - 1907

-On the main floor a “cafe and restaurant for men” which would later become known as the Oak Room was paneled in dark, quartered oak wainscoting.
+On the main floor, a “cafe and restaurant for men,” which would later become known as the Oak Room, was paneled in dark, quartered oak wainscoting.
 Over the wainscoting was an Aubusson tapestry frieze made in France for the room.
-Beyond the Oak Room was “the barroom – unique among the countless elaborate barrooms of this city,” said The Times.
-In addition to the frescoes of German landscapes, the German Renaissance-style Men’s Bar (later renamed the Oak Bar) featured “Paneled woodwork in dull antique finish…High overhead is a vaulted ceiling, the arches of which are sprung from massive pilasters.”
+Beyond the Oak Room was “the barroom–unique among the countless elaborate barrooms of this city,” said The Times.
+In addition to the frescoes of German landscapes, the German Renaissance-style Men’s Bar (later renamed the Oak Bar) featured, “Paneled woodwork in dull antique finish…High overhead is a vaulted ceiling, the arches of which are sprung from massive pilasters.”

 The well-heeled guests would expect to pay as much as $2.50 per night for the luxurious accommodations.